stormshadow47/MSI-GF63-9SC-Hackintosh-10.15.7/README.md

 Note:
 - I'd recommend creating your own kext and ACPI files as these files aren't guaranteed to work even on identical systems.
 I've uploaded these files as a guide to what all files are needed for this specific machine.
 - Following Dortania's OC guide is highly recommended.
 It is the go to guide for hackintoshing.
-- To fix iMessage and FaceTime, I had to resort to an unholy method of contacting apple support.
+- To fix iMessage and FaceTime, I had to resort to contacting apple support.
 Got my account blacklisted after attemting to sign in with an error ridden platfrom infromation in my config.plist.
 - I've since fixed my plist file and after contacting apple support, iMessage works just fine.
 - Haven't tested the HDMI output yet.
 I'll update if it works or not after testing.